Claims We Pursue

 - Inconsistency in documents and other paperwork provided by the operator regarding the investments

-The Wolper Law Firm has extensive experience handling cases involving ponzi schemes.
-If you believe that you have been a victim of a ponzi scheme, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling cases involving ponzi schemes.
+If you believe that you have been a victim of a ponzi scheme, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.
 There are potentially several avenues of recovery when a ponzi scheme is uncovered and we will help you evaluate your best options.

 Selling Away: The Financial Industry Regulatory Authority (FINRA) strictly prohibits financial advisors from selling securities and investments to clients that are not offered by the brokerage firm with which they are employed.
 For example, it is illegal and a violation of industry rules for a financial advisor to recommend or even suggest that a client invest in the financial advisor’s own business or a business operated by his or her friends or family.
 It is not necessary that the financial advisor earn any compensation for recommending an outside investment.